amaynez/Make.com-to-AWS/VBliss_Blog/README.md

 2. **Summary and Image Generation**
    - Generate a summary of the blog post
    - Create a prompt for image generation
-   - Generate an image using Flux
+   - Generate an image using Stability Diffusion

 3. **WordPress Publishing**
    - Upload the generated image to WordPress